Skip to main content

 1. Wash hands with soap and water.

-4. Add squash, pears, garlic, ginger and thyme; cook, stirring, for 1 minute.
+5. Add squash, pears, garlic, ginger and thyme.
+Stir while cooking for 1 or 2 minutes.

-7. Purée soup, in batches if necessary, in a blender.
-(If using a blender, follow manufacturer’s directions for puréeing hot liquids.)
+7. Purée soup in a blender or with an immersion blender.
+If using a blender, follow manufacturer’s directions for puréeing hot liquids.

 8. Return soup to pot and heat through.
 Stir in lemon juice.